Guven-K/Guven-K/README.md

   - **Pixel Odyssey** (GameMaker Studio project featuring diverse space exploration and showcasing my capabilities in game development).
   - **Avalonia Portfolio App** (customisable and user-friendly project showcase).
 - 🌱 Always learning and improving my skills, currently delving deeper into **Dependency Injection** and **algorithms** in C#.
-- 🚀 **Bigger plans for 2025**: Aiming to enhance my expertise and strive towards becoming a well-rounded, experienced developer with a focus on impactful projects and continuous growth.
+- 🚀 **Bigger plans for 2025**: Aiming to enhance my expertise and become a well-rounded, experienced developer focusing on impactful projects and continuous growth.

 ---